-Whilst there is a high level of concurrent activity, much of which is depended on for the NPA, the Forum members have expressed their clear desire to deliver a fit for purpose NPA in an optimal timeline.
+Whilst there is a high level of concurrent activity, the PSF members have expressed their clear desire to deliver a fit for purpose NPA within an optimal timeline.

-At the highest level, the timeline shows that the proposed transition to the NPA can be achieved over a period of circa 4 years with the first implementation of a push payment capability at the beginning of 2021.
+At the highest level, the timeline shows that the proposed transition to NPA can be achieved over a period of circa 4 years with the first implementation of a clearing and settlement layer mid-2021.
 This timeline provides for existing legacy processing capabilities to be closed down in a relatively short period of time; thereby avoiding extensive parallel running.

 As the NPA is being designed with elements that will be delivered by the market, there are risks to the timeline.
 The considerable changes required by PSPs and the business community may add to this.
-It is considered, however, that the opportunities presented in the architecture are compelling for solution providers; so confidence of delivery is high.
-Responses to the consultation will enable this confidence to be validated.
+It is considered, however, that the opportunities presented in the architecture are compelling for solution providers.